tienfeek/chute-tutorials/Android/CloudGalleryTutorial/README.md

 	}
 </code></pre>
-The triggered() method can perform actions on different gestures using the GestureEvent object.
+<code>triggered(GestureEvent event)</code> method can perform actions on different gestures using the GestureEvent object.
 The gestures that are listed are: single tap, double tap, swipe left, swipe right, swipe top and swipe bottom.
-The onPhotoChanged() method can be used for various actions that include asset position and GCAssetModel.
+<code>onPhotoChanged(int index, GCAssetModel asset)</code> method can be used for various actions that include asset position and GCAssetModel.
-The onPhotoChangeError() method can be used for handling errors such as: no previous item, no next item and general error.
+<code>onPhotoChangeError(PhotoChangeErrorType error)</code> method can be used for handling errors such as: no previous item, no next item and general error.

 ## Request execution and callback